masikonis/news-digest/README.md

 ## Automating with Launchd

-You can automate the RSS scraper to run every hour on a Mac using a `plist` file with `launchd`.

-The .plist files required for this Python application are stored in the `~/Library/LaunchAgents/` directory.
+Automate the RSS scraper to run every hour on a Mac using a plist file with launchd.
+The `.plist` files required for this Python application are stored in the `~/Library/LaunchAgents/` directory.